kevinpruvost/kevinpruvost_epitech/CPE_2018/CPE_pushswap_2018/README.md

 | rrb     | rotate l_b toward the end, the last element will become the first. |
 | rrr      | rra and rrb at the same time. |

-At the end, we had to display the operations by listing the commands used.
+At the end, we had to display the operations by listing the used commands.